ess-dmsc/daquiri/docs/kafka_plugin/README.md

 #ESS Stream plugin

+##Background
-This plugin taps into a particular Kafka stream and provides values for histogramming.
+This plugin receives data from a Kafka broker and provides values for histogramming.
 In the Kafka context, this entails establishing consumers.
 However, from the perspective of daquiri, the plugin constitutes a producer.
-Once the plugin has interpreted a buffer according to the appropriate schema, the event data is delivered to the histogramming service via internal "streams".
+Once the plugin has interpreted a buffer according to the appropriate flatbuffer schema, the event data is delivered to the histogramming service via internal "streams".

+##Kafka broker configuration
 Once you have added an "ESSStream" plugin to your profile configuration, you should set your Kafka broker: